Quick Sourdough Bread With Yeast

 This Quick Sourdough Bread recipe uses added yeast to create a rustic sourdough bread that’s ready to bake in about 90 minutes.
 Same day sourdough bread, that’s easy and foolproof?
 You bet!

 Check out my Greek Bread (Horiatiko Psomi)!
+Or how about some super-delicious Easy Sourdough Discard Focaccia with Yeast?

 Traditional sourdough bread uses a sourdough starter as a leaven – a fermented mixture of flour, water and microscopic yeasts present in the air.
 This starter acts as a natural raising agent – it helps sourdough bread to rise in the oven.

-Making sourdough bread requires time and patience not to mention an active sourdough starter.
-Sometimes you want a super quick sourdough which is where this recipe comes in.
+Making sourdough bread requires time and patience, not to mention an active sourdough starter.
+Sometimes you want a super-quick sourdough which is where this recipe comes in.
+This quick bread recipe uses sourdough discard or an active sourdough starter plus rapid rise yeast.

-Why You’ll love This Quick Sourdough Bread
+Why you’ll love this Quick Sourdough Bread

-- Ready to bake in 90 minutes
+- It’s ready to bake in 90 minutes

 - It has a slightly softer crust and soft crumb making it easy to slice